Exoskeletons present a hopeful future for individuals with paraplegia (paralysis of the legs).

 How Do Exoskeletons for Paraplegics Work?

-Exoskeletons are a technology that wraps around your trunk and legs that help you walk again.
-You also use crutches to keep you balanced.
+Exoskeletons are a wearable technology that wraps around the trunk and legs to help individuals with paraplegia walk again.

 Disadvantages of Exoskeletons for Paraplegia

-The greatest obstacle preventing spinal cord injury patients from getting an exoskeleton is the price.
+Perhaps the greatest obstacle preventing individuals with paraplegia from getting an exoskeleton is its steep price.

-These devices start at a minimum of $40,000 and can get extremely pricey, making it not the most realistic purchase.
+These devices start at a minimum of $40,000 and can get exponentially more costly.

-While some insurance companies may cover the cost for spinal cord injury patients to get an exoskeleton, it’s not exactly common practice.
+While some insurance companies may cover the cost for individuals with paraplegia to get an exoskeleton, it’s not exactly common practice.